 Is There a Time Limit to When I Can File My Product Liability Lawsuit?

 Yes, there is a time limit on when you can file a product liability lawsuit.
-Florida law states that citizens have four years to file product liability lawsuits.
+Florida law states that citizens have two years to file product liability lawsuits.
 However, it’s important to note that the discovery rule is important when it comes to this.
 Because of the statute of repose, the cause of action has to lie within a specific period.
 For example, if an appliance only has a useful life of a maximum of 7 years, it’s not possible to file a product liability lawsuit if it causes damage or injury in your eighth or ninth year of using it, except in some unique cases.

 Similarly, if you eat food past its expiry dates or ingest medication that expired a year ago, you don’t have cause to file a lawsuit.
 Therefore, timelines and use dates are an important part of determining whether your case can be filed.